Chile

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Lowest total maternal rate worldwide
+- Total maternal rate lowest worldwide at 64.3%

 Key fertility indicators — Chile